Bachelor of Science in Respiratory Care - Degree Advancement

 This course provides a comprehensive overview of diagnostic tests used to evaluate normal and abnormal pulmonary function.
 Students will have the opportunity to perform, interpret and evaluate various tests of lung functions, including spirometry, measurement of lung volumes, diffusing capacity and metabolic measurements.
 Additionally, students will learn how to operate, calibrate and do quality control on pulmonary function and gas analysis equipment.

-RESC 4003.
-Pediatric and Neonatal Respiratory Care.
+RESC 3118.
+Disease and Case Management in Respiratory Care.
 4 Credit Hours.

 RESC 4014.
 Clinical Practice 1.
 9 Credit Hours.